Battle of Chelsea Creek: Mainland coast

 Some of Stark's men were engaged in driving the livestock further up the coast.
 Others noticed that Diana was in trouble, and called for reinforcements.
-General Putnam and as many as 1000 troops (including Joseph Warren) came up on the shore near Diana, a place at the mouth of Chelsea Creek, in the modern Chelsea neighborhood by the McArdle bridge to East Boston.
+General Putnam and as many as 1,000 troops (including Warren, who briefly fought before reporting the attack to Ward) came up on the shore near Diana, a place at the mouth of Chelsea Creek, in the modern Chelsea neighborhood by the McArdle bridge to East Boston.
 Putnam waded out into the harbor up to his waist and offered quarter to the sailors of Diana if they would surrender, but its cannon continued to fire, and attempts to tow her into deeper water continued.
 Colonial forces continued firing on the ship, supported by two field pieces positioned on the shore.
 Britannia and field pieces the British had landed on Noddle's Island also joined the cannonade.
 At about 10 pm, the British rowers were forced to abandon the rescue of Diana due to the heavy fire.
 Diana drifted and ran aground again on the Mystic River side of the Chelsea coast, tipping onto one side.
 Lieutenant Graves abandoned Diana and transferred his men to Britannia, which was successfully towed to deeper water.

 American forces boarded Diana and rapidly removed everything of value, including guns, rigging, sails, clothing, and money.
-They laid hay under the stern to serve as kindling, and the vessel was set on fire at about 3 am to prevent it from falling back into British hands.
+They laid hay under the stern to serve as kindling, and the vessel was set on fire at about 3:00 am to prevent it from falling back into British hands.
 The guns recovered were probably used in the American positions during the Battle of Bunker Hill.